Allocating experiment audiences

 Here is an example of the allocation with no control group:

-This new random assignment prevents carryover bias by ensuring that users from previous variations are evenly distributed between variations A and B.
+This new random assignment prevents carryover bias by ensuring that contexts from previous variations are evenly distributed between variations A and B.

 Using variation reassignment

-It may seem counterintuitive to allow the experiment to reassign users to different variations, especially if you are used to the way rollouts work in LaunchDarkly outside of experimentation.
-However, allowing reassignment has advantages, provided the change you are experimenting on is not disruptive to users.
+It may seem counterintuitive to allow the experiment to reassign contexts to different variations, especially if you are used to the way rollouts work in LaunchDarkly outside of experimentation.
+However, allowing reassignment has advantages, provided the change you are experimenting on is not disruptive to end users.
 In practice, this is the case for many experiments.
-A common example is "user-day experiments", which run for only one day at a time.
+A common example is "user-day experiments," which run for only one day at a time.

-For experiments where users should not leave the variation they're initially allocated to, such as significant navigation menu changes or large user interface (UI) changes, you can disable variation reassignment.
-However, keeping users in the same variations incurs additional risk.
+For experiments where contexts should not leave the variation they're initially allocated to, such as significant navigation menu changes or large user interface (UI) changes, you can disable variation reassignment.
+However, keeping contexts in the same variations incurs additional risk.

 Using fresh traffic and freeing the previous ramp’s traffic prevents carry-over effects and ensures you don't run out of traffic for your experiment.